Peonies are some of our favourite blooms, and we're so happy they're finally back in season!

-Peony Flowers can reach up to 10 inches in diameter.
+Peony flowers can reach up to 10 inches in diameter.

 They are bowl-shaped and available in all colours except blue.

-Peony blooms from late spring to early summer.
+Peonies bloom from late spring to early summer.

-The Peony is able to perform self-pollination.
+Peonies are able to perform self-pollination.

-Peony signifies romance, elegance, honour, wealth and abundance in the language of flowers.
+Peonies signify romance, elegance, honour, wealth and abundance in the language of flowers.

-Peony is the state flower of Indiana.
+The peony is the state flower of Indiana.

-The Peony is a perennial plant that can survive up to 100 years when it is cultivated under optimal conditions.
+The peony is a perennial plant that can survive up to 100 years when it is cultivated under optimal conditions.

 How to Care For Cut Peonies

-1. Remove packaging
+1. Remove packaging.

-2. Trim stems at an angle
+2. Trim stems at an angle.

 6. Ensure the vase remains clean and change the water every few days.